bigmlcom/flatline/user-manual.md

 course their operands must evaluate to a numeric value; otherwise, the result will be nil, representing a missing value.

+When not coerced, the result of the `/` operator has type `double`.
+If needed, you can transform it to an integer via the coercion function `integer` or use instead the integer division operator `div` (see below).

 ## Numerical coercions

 You can coerce arbitrary values to explicit numeric types.
 When the